GR36/website/links/_posts/2018-12-25-mental-models.md

 This is something I have been thinking about a lot recently.
 I think it’s natural to not want to appear ‘weak’ by admitting you can’t do something.
 It leaves you feeling a little exposed and vulnerable - if you’re doing something serious.

-But far to many times have I felt inadequate because someone else is better at a task than me.
+But far too many times have I felt inadequate because someone else is better at a task than me.
 Yet we all have strengths and weaknesses and there is nothing wrong with admiring this to yourself.